-How did you get involved with Photo Bake Shop?
+How did you get involved the personalized cookie business?

 In 2005 I went through a divorce.
-The working world was new to me, because like many woman, I chose to be a stay-at-home mom for 10 years.
+The working world was new to me because like many women, I chose to be a stay-at-home mom for ten years.
 I realized when I was forced to earn money, that my confidence was extremely low.
 Maybe I’d been outside of the work world for too long … so I had to push myself.

 #1 – I wanted a flexible schedule.

-#2 – I wanted to work from home, so I could be available for my kids during the day.
+#2 – I wanted to work from home so that I could be available for my kids during the day.

 #3 – I was used to a nice lifestyle when I was married, so I was committed to earning at least $5,000 a month.